 We've purchased some dried hawthorn berries (another heart tonic) and are offering those to the ducks in small amounts as well.
 Next up, I'm looking into foods and herbs that act as liver tonics.
 There's little on alternative veterinary care for ducks, so everything gets tested in small amounts.
 The first rule is “do no harm”.
 Here's a recent set of videos of our girl.
 You can see her color is good, she's eating well, and still has a sassy quack.

 March 2019 update – Emerald is still doing great, and is now the most vocal duck in the flock.

 More Poultry Information

-During the coming year, I'll be sharing more information about how we trained our ducks for pest control, and treating Miss Blue's foot.
+During the coming year, I'll be sharing more information about treating Miss Blue's foot.
 (Miss Blue developed a strange growth on her foot last spring that was not bumblefoot.
 We had to do surgery to remove the growth.)
 In the meantime, you may enjoy other poultry posts from the Homesteading page, including:

 My friend, Janet, (mentioned above) ran into trouble with one of her sweet duckies, Miss Gretyl.
 Like Emerald, Gretyl has a strong will to live.
 Things didn't look good for a while, but she's come back and is leading a mostly normal life.
 You can read Gretyl's story at “Duck Botulism Treatment – Recovering from Limberneck“.